-Jacob H. Huebert is a constitutional lawyer in Chicago and the author of Libertarianism Today.
+Jacob Huebert is a constitutional lawyer in Chicago and the author of Libertarianism Today.

-His articles have been published in newspapers across the country, including the Christian Science Monitor, Baltimore Sun, St. Louis Post-Dispatch, Orange County Register, and many others, as well as in scholarly and professional journals.
-He has appeared numerous times on national television and radio to discuss consumer credit issues, legal issues, and libertarianism.
+His articles have been published in newspapers across the country, including the Christian Science Monitor, Baltimore Sun, St. Louis Post-Dispatch, Orange County Register, and many others, and in scholarly and professional journals.
+He has appeared numerous times on national television and radio to discuss economic liberty, legal issues, and libertarianism.

 Huebert earned his bachelor’s degree in economics at Grove City College and his juris doctor at the University of Chicago Law School.
 After law school, he served as clerk to Judge Deborah L. Cook on the U.S. Court of Appeals for the Sixth Circuit.
 He has been recognized as a Rising Star in appellate law by Super Lawyers, and he is the past president of the Columbus Lawyers Chapter of the Federalist Society.